 On March 6, 2020, the Federal Highway Administration (FHWA) signed and approved for public availability in the Federal Register the Martinsville Southern Connector Study Draft Environmental Impact Statement (EIS).
-Due to the postponement of the Public Hearing on the Draft EIS, originally scheduled for March 26, 2020, was rescheduled and held on Tuesday, September 1, 2020.
+The Public Hearing on the Draft EIS, originally scheduled for March 26, 2020, was rescheduled and held on Tuesday, September 1, 2020.
 The public comment period on the Draft EIS was open through September 11, 2020.

 - Alternatives Analysis

 - Traffic and Transportation

 - Archaeological Assessment